Wolverine971/9takes/src/blog/enneagram/enneagram-communication-styles.md

 </details>
 <details>
 <summary class="accordion">Respect:</summary>
-  <p class="panel"> They are usually respectful and appreciative of others, although they may struggle to respect boundaries, particularly when they are eager to help or connect.
+  <p class="panel"> They are respectful and appreciative of others, although they may struggle to respect boundaries, particularly when they are eager to help or connect.
 </p>
 </details>
 <details>